Technolawhere/technolawhere.github.io/_posts/2025-1-17-Guidelines-for-Prevention-and-Regulation-of-Dark-Patterns-2023.md

 There are 13 kinds of dark patterns that are specified under annexure 1 to the guidelines:

 1. **False Urgency:** means falsely stating or implying the sense of urgency or scarcity so as to mislead a user into making an immediate purchase or taking an immediate action, which may lead to a purchase.
 This would include:

    a.
 Showing false popularity of a product or service to manipulate user decision

    b.
 Stating that quantities of a particular product or service are more limited than they actually are.

 The following illustrations are provided in the annexure wrt this:

    a.
 Presenting false data on high demand without appropriate context.
 For instance, “Only 2 rooms left!
-30 others are looking at this right now”
+30 others are looking at this right now”.

    b.
 Falsely creating time-bound pressure to make a purchase, such as describing a sale as an ‘exclusive’ sale for a limited time only for a select group of users.

 2. **Basket sneaking**